Light mode on. Physics cord simulation.

 Primary

 Busy freelancers and small teams who bill clients on a project or hourly basis.
-They value quick invoicing, clear status tracking and easy follow-up.
-They often juggle multiple clients and side projects, may operate under different business names and need to invoice in various currencies.
+They juggle multiple clients, may operate under different business names and need to invoice in various currencies.
 They are comfortable with mobile apps but do not want to learn full accounting software.

 Secondary